Use the questions below as a checklist to ensure your campaign is able to serve effectively.

 - Gender – Targeting only one gender for multiple campaigns

-- Device – Targeting specific, older OS versions within iOS and Android or specific mobile carriers can limit targeted audience capabilities
+- Device – Targeting specific or older OS versions within iOS and Android, or specific mobile carriers can limit targeted audience capabilities

-- Keywords – Highly specific keywords can drive higher engagement rates, but it also limits your campaign’s potential audience.
+- Keywords – Highly specific keywords can drive higher engagement rates, but also limits your campaign’s potential audience

-- Followers - You can target specific @usernames that are relevant to the product, event or initiative you want to promote.
-However, the more usernames you add to the username targeting, the less likely users will be following all specific accounts.
+- Followers - You can target specific usernames that are relevant to your ad, but the more usernames you add, the less likely people will be following all of those specific accounts

-- Interests – Similar to keyword targeting, targeting niche interests can lead to increased engagement amongst specific users, but will limit the potential reach of your audience
+- Interests – Similar to keyword targeting, targeting niche interests can lead to increased engagement amongst specific groups, but will limit the potential overall reach of your audience

 - Language – Targeting languages with a very limited audience

-If you've added a max budget on the Ad Group level, this may become exhausted before the total campaign budget.
-If you increase or remove the Ad Group budget, the campaign will resume serving.
+If you've added a max budget on the ad group level, this may become exhausted before the total campaign budget.
+If you increase or remove the ad group budget, your campaign will resume serving.

-Learn more on Ad Group budgets within your campaign.
+Learn more about ad group budgets within your campaign.

-Campaign metrics will only show in Ads Manager if a campaign delivered in the selected date range.
-By default, your Ads Manager only shows the last seven days of activity.
+Campaign metrics will only show in your ads manager if a campaign delivered in the selected date range.
+By default, your ads manager only shows the last seven (7) days of activity.
 You can adjust the date range view by selecting your desired date range in the top right corner of your dashboard.
 You will then be able to view the campaigns and metrics that fall into that date range.